section VI, article 3

 - Any request for a change or clarification of program policy that is not a grievance

-Before submitting a petition, you are encouraged, but not required, to consult with your P.I. or with any member of the graduate admin team for clarification of questions related to program requirements.
+Before submitting a petition, scholars are encouraged, but not required, to consult with their primary research mentor or with any member of the graduate admin team for clarification of questions related to program requirements.

-Please note, there is a difference between a petition that requests a change or clarification to a program requirement and an academic grievance, such as a grade dispute.
-A grievance indicates that you disagree with a policy or decision.
-Please review the handbook Grievance Policy to ensure that you understand the difference.
+Note: There is a difference between a petition that requests a change or clarification to a program requirement and an academic grievance, such as a grade dispute.
+Scholars should review the handbook Grievance Policy to ensure that they understand the difference.

-You can submit a petition to the graduate committee by using the Petition to the Graduate Committee online form.
-Be prepared to describe what you are requesting as well as the reason for the request.
-If you are asking for a deadline extension, you will be required to indicate the exact date of the new proposed deadline.
+Scholars can submit a petition to the graduate committee by using the Petition to the Graduate Committee online form.
+Scholars should be prepared to describe what they are requesting as well as the reason for the request.
+If the request is for a deadline extension, scholars must indicate the exact date of the new proposed deadline in the petition submission.
 A petition is not anonymous and may be discussed within the graduate committee or with any member of the graduate faculty whose expertise is required to conduct a thorough review.
 You are encouraged, but not required, to notify affected faculty, including your P.I., of a petition prior to submission.

 There is a space in the online petition form to include a file.
-PlEASE upload any documents here you wish the committee to review as a single PDF.
-You may include a doctor’s note, if you wish, but do not include detailed personal/medical information.
+Scholars should upload any documents that they wish for the committee to review alongside their petition as a single PDF.
+Please do not include detailed personal/medical information in your petition.
 Other forms of documentation may include:

-- A letter from your advisor in support of your petition
+- A letter from the primary research mentor in support of the petition

 - A syllabus, transcript, and/or other documents to demonstrate proficiency when asking to waive program requirements